cralo31/MatrixFact/README.md

 First, install the "devtools" package from CRAN in order to install packages directly from Github.
 Next, simply execute "devtools::install_github('cralo31/MatrixFact') in an R console to download and install the package.

 # Example
+It is recommended to run the following examples to have an idea of how SONMF works.

 ```{r}
 n = 100
 X = matrix(rnorm(n^2, 0, 1), n, n)   # Construct a 100-by-100 matrix with random elements